quicwg/multipath/draft-ietf-quic-multipath.md

 path's associated resources, including the associated Connection IDs.
 Endpoints SHOULD send RETIRE_CONNECTION_ID frames for releasing the associated Connection IDs following {{QUIC-TRANSPORT}}.
-Considering endpoints SHOULD NOT send packets on the current path of "Closed" state, endpoints can send RETIRE_CONNECTION_ID frames on other available paths.
+Considering endpoints SHOULD NOT send packets on the current path in the "Closed" state, endpoints can send RETIRE_CONNECTION_ID frames on other available paths.
 Consequently, the endhost is not able to send nor receive packets on this path anymore.

 # Congestion Control